adizeina/forbes-cyber-scraper/README.md

-# What is this : Its a webscrapper for cyber articles on Forbes
+# What is this?
+## Its a webscrapper for cyber articles on Forbes:
 This web scrapper will create a CSV file for the most recent cyber articles on the Forbes website, including the headline, the summary and the date.
 I made this so I can write notes/important key points beside each row(article) after I finish reading them without having to copy paste the headline and the data and a mini-summary each time, all I have to do is run a file and I get all the latest cyber articles by date.